rydmike/flex_color_scheme/README.md

 > **Can I use different built-in schemes for my light and dark themes?**
 > Yes this is possible, just use different enums values as keys for the light and dark FlexColorScheme factories
 > when you get the predefined FlexSchemeData from the map.
-If the colors in used schemes are a bit related this
+If the colors in used schemes are a bit related, this
 > can be used to create nice and unique light and dark combinations of the predefined schemes.
 >
 > You can even apply a FlexSchemeColor that has data that was designed for a light theme to the FlexColorScheme.dark
 > factory and wise versa.
 The result will just not be as useful or pretty.
 > The rationale for the slightly involved structure, is to keep it flexible, but at the same time provide self
 > documenting API guidance on how the data was designed to be used and consumed.